SinapsDev/sDarknet/README.md

+# Not working at the project for the moment

 # FiveM React Boilerplate with TypeScript (Template owner: 99kr)

 This is built upon [fivem-react-boilerplate](https://github.com/2277/fivem-react-boilerplate) but with my personal preferences and working with TypeScript.